knpuniversity/symfony4/sfcasts/upgrade-sf5/last-deprecations.md

 ```

 Symfony writes a *lot* of stuff to this log file... *including* any deprecation
 warnings: "User Deprecated".
-Hit Ctrl+C to exit the "tail" mode and run this again,
+Hit `Ctrl`+`C` to exit the "tail" mode and run this again,
 but this time "pipe" it to `grep Deprecated`:

 ```terminal-silent